 My digestive symptoms subsided somewhat, but the constant yeast infections and UTIs still plagued me.

 After three months in Greece it was time to move to Berlin.
-I packed my bags, making sure to take those UTIs with me…
+While packing my bags, I made sure to take those UTIs with me…

 I became acquainted with the German healthcare system pretty quickly.
-I found a doctor who was willing to give me antibiotics whenever I got a UTI, and an extra prescription so I could self-administer them next time.
+This meant finding a doctor who was willing to give me antibiotics whenever I got a UTI, and an extra prescription so I could self-administer them next time.

 He also sent my urine to a lab a number of times (I lost count).
 Every time we’d get the results it would show raised leukocyte (white blood cells) levels, and ‘insignificant’ levels of bacteria, but generally nothing to report.